ebullient/obsidian-task-collector/docs/README.md

     - *default*: (empty string, disabled)
     - *example*: `#(task|todo)` (remove #task or #todo tags)
     - **Notes**:
-        - The global flag, 'g' is applied to a per-line match.
         - *Be careful!* Test your expression before using it.
 There are several [online](https://www.regextester.com/) [tools](https://regex.observepoint.com/) that can help.
         - Aside from an immediate "undo", this is not a reversible operation.
         - See [marking tasks](../README.md#marking-tasks)